open-mmlab/mmengine/docs/en/advanced_tutorials/basedataset.md

 - `filter data` (optional) : Filters unnecessary data based on `filter_cfg`, such as data samples that do not contain annotations.
 By default, there is no filtering operation, and downstream subclasses can override it according to their own needs.

-- `get subset` (optional) : Sample a subset of dataset based on a given index or integer value, such as only the first 10 samples for training/testing.
+- `get subset` (optional) : Sample a subset of dataset based on a given index or an integer value, such as only the first 10 samples for training/testing.
 By default, all data samples are used.

 - `serialize data` (optional) : Serialize all data samples to save memory.
 Please see \[Save memory\](#Save memory) for more details. we serialize the all data samples by default.